 - 2 tbsp tomato paste

-In a large frying pan, heat some oil, add the garlic and onion and gently fry until soft and translucent.
+Heat the oil in a large frying pan, then add the onion and stir until soft.

 Remove the dough from the bowl and break into gold ball size pieces.
 Roll out to about a 3-4mm thickness (baking paper or some extra dusting flour is helpful here).

 Place a spoonfull of the filling on one side of the dough, then fold over and crip edges closed with a fork.

-Place on a lined baking tray and into a preheated 210C oven for about 12-15 minutes or until golden.
+Place on a lined baking tray and into a preheated 200C oven for about 12-15 minutes or until golden.

-The dough makes enough for 15 pieces.
+The dough makes enough for 12-14 pieces.
 This is enough for our family for dinner and occasionally a lunch leftover – though that is changing as the boys grow!!
 However, the filling makes twice this amount, so I freeze half of the mix for a quicker meal next time.

 P.S sometimes when we need ‘footy food’ we make these into hot pockets and we add in a little grated cheese to each one before folding and cooking.